Glick's Last Tour — This was a minor masterpiece devised, written and directed by John Henry Owen. If you watch nothing else, watch this.

 I Remember April — Rob Hurtt is an uncompromising, visionary film maker with a uniquely surreal outlook.
 This film resolves exquisitely if you have the patience to wait for the Dali quote right at the end of the credits.
 Worth it.
 Society of Imaginary Friends is an immensely talented group of classical musicians who play uncompromisingly unique urban folk.

 Story Museum: Beowulf, Arthur, and those hobbits — For its opening in 2020, Ben and Elaine Adam-Harris of Broken Antler created a series of films to introduce children to Oxfordshire's best known storytellers.
 I was two of our oldest — and the voice of JRR Tolkein.

 Treasure — From Niall Trask and Mike Merrit at The Kill Shop, with gritty shots from Andy Little, a delinquent thriller with a stirring twist…

 AT&T - The Interview — “A’ight Jane, we've got your back.”
 A supremely confident little commercial from Ben Kent.

-(dir Ed Greenberg, Beyond the Bar) is complete.
-This was the teaser for my character, Percival.
+The Renata Road (dir Ed Greenberg, Beyond the Bar) just won Best Feature at Believe Film Festival.
+This was a teaser for my character, Percival.